stanistan/stanistan.github.io/content/writes/building-view-trees-in-go-part-5.md

 ### Adding the error delegate option

-Let's add the field to our (now private) `handler`, and make it something that we can add to the `HTTPHandler`.
-In this case, I prefer to have them be optional configurations, meaning we should be adding them as so:
+Now that our handler is private, we can add options!
+And our options should be optional.
+If we end up adding more things to our handler, we can do so with these optional arguments.

 ```go
 type HandlerOption func(h *handler)